-- All evidence submitted to the laboratory, shall have a DOFS Online Evidence Submission Form or a DNA Database Submission Form. - Out-of-state agencies may use their own forms when submitting evidence.
+- All evidence submitted to the laboratory, except items from the GBI Investigative Division, an in-house autopsy and requests for entry into the NIBIN system, shall have a DOFS Evidence Submission Form, a BA/TOX Kit Evidence Submission Form, a DNA Database Submission Form or County Medical Examiner Form.
+Due to the volume of cases submitted by Atlanta Police Department, they may employ a submission form in grid format. - Out-of-state agencies may use their own forms when submitting evidence.